What Information Do We Collect?

-AACSB International may use your Personal Data in any of the following ways:
+AACSB may use your Personal Data in any of the following ways:

-We process your Personal Data to perform our contract with you or your organization for the use of our Services, where applicable; to pursue our legitimate interest to operate and administer our Services; to provide you with the content you access and request; and to provide the functionality required to make our Site and Services available.
+We process your Personal Data to perform our contract with you or your organization for the use of our Services, where applicable, to pursue our legitimate interest in operating and administering our Services, to provide you with the content you access and request, and to provide the functionality required to make our Site and Services available.

-We collect and organize data from Users and make this data available for end users’ internal business purposes (the “Business Contact Database”).
+We collect and organize data from Users and make these data available for end users’ internal business purposes (the “Business Contact Database”).

-We process your Personal Data by tracking use of our Site and Services, creating aggregated, non-personal data, verifying accounts and activity, investigating suspicious activity and enforcing our terms and policies, to the extent this is necessary for our legitimate interest in promoting the safety and security of the Services, systems and applications and in protecting our rights and the rights of others.
+We process your Personal Data by tracking use of our Site and Services; creating aggregated, non-personal data; verifying accounts and activity; and investigating suspicious activity and enforcing our terms and policies, to the extent that this is necessary for our legitimate interest in promoting the safety and security of the Services, systems, and applications and in protecting our rights and the rights of others.